 ACCT204R Introduction to Finance 3 Class Hours/3 Credits This course is designed to acquaint the student with the manner in which the financial system functions and with the techniques used to reach financial decisions.
 Major topics to be studied include financial markets, financial performance, securities valuation, capital budgeting, and asset management.
 A conceptual understanding of the financial decision-making process is developed.
 The importance of ethical behavior is considered throughout.
-(Prerequisites: ACCT102R, BUS101R, MATH106R or Economics)
+(Prerequisites: ACCT102R, BUS101R, BUS105R)

-ACCT212R Taxes 3 CLASS HOURS/3 CREDITS
+ACCT212R Taxes 3 CLASS HOURS/3 CREDITS This course covers the federal income tax laws relating to individuals,